Quake victims have ‘lost everything’, say relatives in plea for donations

 At community group the Bearded Broz’s depot in Smethwick, West Midlands, donations have been pouring in after it launched a collection appeal.

-The supplies of baby clothes, food including rice, breakfast cereals, and tins, medical supplies, clothing and blankets, are all being bagged up by some of its 750 volunteers, before onward transport to the British Red Cross and Islamic Relief, for further sorting and then shipping to the disaster zones.
+The supplies of baby clothes, food including rice, breakfast cereals, and tins, medical supplies, clothing and blankets, are all being bagged up by some of its 750 volunteers, before onward transport for further sorting and then shipping to the disaster zones.

 Throughout Monday, a steady stream of people were arriving, some bringing a bag or two of clothing, others arriving with vans full, including Tividale Community Foodbank whose volunteers have pulled together up to four tons of aid.